 How to Ensure Your Passing Score

 If you want to minimize the risk of failing the Virginia written drivers test, you need to study the driving rules thoroughly.
 Begin with reading the Virginia Driver’s Manual where you can find all important traffic laws and road rules.
 For those drivers who are trying to avoid reading the entire driver’s manual, simply trust in the DMV.com Study Packet to deliver vital information for you.
 The material in the study bundle contains all the necessary traffic laws and rules which you need to remember in order to pass the written drivers test.
-And, along with this study bundle, you have unlimited access to the online Practice Driving Test.
+And, along with this study bundle, you have unlimited access to the Practice Driving Test.

 Knowing When to Take the Virginia Driving Test